Top tips and handy hacks to make your caravan & camping holiday easy ? PART 2

 Sleep aids – Earplugs also come in handy in case of nearby snorers and noisy nocturnal wildlife.
 Also, eye masks will limit the glare of the early morning sun

 Glow sticks ?
-Hang them outside your unit so that you can easily spot your pitch when you are coming back in the dark.
+Hang them outside your unit so that you can easily spot your pitch when you are coming back in the dark

 The dreaded insects ?
 Inevitably there will be insects flying around.
 Some people will escape but for many others the Irish blood is very tasty for these insects.
 If sitting outside keep a citronella candle burning or dilute a few drops into a spray bottle and use it to spray around your area to keep the insects at bay.
 Also, through some sage into your fire.